CocoaheadsWellington/GDGWellingtonCodeOfConduct/README.md

 ## Action

-If you are being harassed, notice someone else that is being harassed, or have any other concerns, please contact a member of the GDG Wellington organizers or volunteers immediately.
+If you are being harassed, notice someone else that is being harassed, or have any other concerns, please contact a member of the Cocoaheads Wellington organizers or volunteers immediately.

-GDG Wellington organizers and volunteers can be identified by t-shirts or will be stationed at reception/check-in of the venue.
-Contact email: gdgwellington@gmail.com
+Cocoaheads Wellington organizers and volunteers can be identified by t-shirts or will be stationed at reception/check-in of the venue.
+Alternatively, you can contact us via Twiter message @CocoaheadsWGTN

 ## License

-This Code of Conduct was forked from try!
+This Code of Conduct was forked from GDG Wellington, which as forked from try!
 Conference Code Of Conduct, which was forked from iOSDevCampDC 2015, which was forked from Droidcon NYC 2015, which was in turn forked from Droidcon India 2014, which in turn was forked from the PyCon US Code of Conduct, which in turn was forked from the Geek Feminism wiki, created by the Ada Initiative and other volunteers and available under a creative Commons Zero license.

-The Conference Code of Conduct for GDG Wellington 2016 is licensed under a Creative Commons Attribution 3.0 Unported License.
+The Conference Code of Conduct for Cocoaheads Wellington 2016 is licensed under a Creative Commons Attribution 3.0 Unported License.